Moa Island (Queensland): Local government

 On 30 March 1985, the Kubin community elected 3 councillors to constitute an autonomous Kubin Island Council.
 On 21 October 1985, the council area, previously an Aboriginal reserve held by the Queensland Government, was transferred to the trusteeship of the council under a Deed of Grant in Trust.

 In 2007, the Local Government Reform Commission recommended that the 15 Torres Strait Island councils be abolished and the Torres Strait Island Regional Council be established in their place.
 The first Torres Strait Islands Regional Council (TSIRC) was elected on 15 March 2008 in elections conducted under the Local Government Act 1993.

 Languages

 The language of Kubin is Kala Lagaw Ya (Muwalgau/Italgau and Kaiwalgau sub-dialects), while that of St. Pauls is Brokan (Torres Strait Creole), though many people are bilingual in Kala Lagaw Ya.

 Education

 St Pauls Campus is a primary (Early Childhood-6) campus of Tagai State College at 10 Anu Namai Road (10.1876°S 142.3340°E).

 Kubin Campus is a primary (Early Childhood-6) campus of Tagai State College at Kanaian Yabu (10.2333°S 142.2186°E).

-There is no secondary school on the island.
-The secondary (7-12) campus of Tagai State College is on Thursday Island.
+There are no secondary schools on the island.
+The secondary (7–12) campus of Tagai State College is on Thursday Island.